apoxadmin/apox/apo-x.org/wp-content/plugins/bamboo-columns/readme.txt

      Third column of content that occupies the fourth quarter column [/column-quarter-4]

+If you need to embed a set of columns within a column, you can do so by adding 'inner-' to the shortcode as follows:

+     [column-half-1]
+          Some Text
+          [inner-column-half-1]
+               Some more text
+          [/inner-column-half-1]
+          [inner-column-half-2]
+               Even more text
+          [/inner-column-half-2]
+     [/column half 1]
+     [column-half-2]
+          The final text
+     [/column-half-2]

 You can also change the background colour of a colour by adding an attribute to the shortcode as follows:

      [column-half-1 background="e8e8e8"]